-log_lt ~ trial_type * method +

-trial_type * trial_num +

-age_days * trial_num +

-trial_type * age_days * language +

-(trial_type * trial_num | subid) +

-(trial_type * age_days | lab) +

-(method + age * language | item)
+log lt∼trial type*method+trial type*trial num+age*trial num+trial type*age*language+(trial type*trial num∣subid)+(trial type*age∣lab)+(method+age*language∣item)

-Trial type was dummy-coded, with ADS trials as the reference level (so that positive effects of trial type indicate longer looking to IDS).
+Trial type, language, and method were dummy-coded (with ADS trials, non-NAE, and single-screen method) as the reference level; thus, coefficients are interpretable such that e.g., positive effects of trial type indicate longer looking to IDS.
+To increase the interpretability of coefficients, age (in months) was centered and trial number was coded with trial 1 as the reference level.

 We specified this model to minimize higher-order interactions but preserve theoretically-important interactions.
-To increase the interpretability of coefficients, age was centered and trial number was coded with trial 1 as the reference level.

-The fixed-effects structure of this model was designed to include main effects of trial type, method, language, age, and trial number, capturing the basic effects of each on looking time (e.g., longer looking times for IDS, shorter looking times on later trials).
+We included main effects of trial type, method, language, age, and trial number, capturing the basic effects of each on looking time (e.g., longer looking times for IDS, shorter looking times on later trials).
 In addition, we included two-way interactions of trial type with method (modeling the possibility that some methods show larger IDS preferences) and trial type with trial number (modeling the possibility of faster habituation to ADS) as well as age and trial number (modeling faster habituation for older children).
 We also included two- and three-way interactions of age, trial type, and language (modeling possible developmental changes in IDS preference across age and language group).
 Both developmental effects and trial effects are treated linearly in this model; although both likely have non-linear effects, adding quadratic or other effects would have substantially increased model complexity.

-After pruning for non-convergence, our final model specification was:
+After pruning random effects for non-convergence, our final model specification was:

-log_lt ~ trial_type * method +

-trial_type * trial_num +

-age_days * trial_num +

-trial_type * age_days * language +

-(trial_type * trial_num | subid) +

-(trial_type * age_days | lab) +

-(method + age * language | item)
+log lt∼trial type*method+trial type*trial num+age*trial num+trial type*age*language+(1∣subid)+(1∣lab)+(1∣item).

 Table 4 shows coefficient estimates from this model.

+(#tab:coef_table)

-Table 4.
-Coefficient estimates from a linear mixed effects model predicting looking time.
+Coefficient estimates from a linear mixed effects model predicting log looking time.